StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 **Update configuration file**

+A proxy set in the Agent configuration file will be used for communication with StackState only.
+Checks configured on the Agent will not use this proxy for communication with external systems.
+To use a proxy for Agent checks and communication with StackState, set the environment variables `HTTP_PROXY`/`HTTPS_PROXY` using the instructions given above.

 To update the Agent configuration to use a proxy for communication with StackState:

 1. Edit the configuration file `C:\ProgramData\StackState\stackstate.yaml`.